 Your church will probably want to also include a more detailed application form such as this example

-For the people who use the paper/PDF version of the Safe Ministry Check form, these additional documents can be given to them with the SMC form document as a package.
+For the people who use the paper/PDF version of the Safe Ministry Check form, these additional documents can be given to them as a package along with that form.

 - Storage of data

 The Safe Ministry Check will likely generate a lot of data that will require some planning by your church to manage and store – keeping in mind that we are now required to keep such documents indefinitely.
 Security is key when planning this – due to the highly sensitive nature of the contents of the form.
 See this article for some guidelines and suggestions for your planning of long-term secure storage.

 Your church will need to add some information to your core Safe Ministry Records that relate to the Safe Ministry Assessment and Check processes.
 This will mainly be recording details of when people do their Safe Ministry Check, the outcome of that Check and confirmation of their compliance with Safe Ministry Training.

 Recommended protocols will be communicated to all churches soon.
 Those that use SaMRO will find the extra fields added to the system shortly.

 The Safe Ministry Check form for adult volunteers contains potentially very sensitive information.

 The PSU has some pastoral guidelines for Senior Ministers or their Authorised Delegates to assist with the processing of forms where applicants are revealing pastorally difficult information including information that may mean that they should not be cleared for ministry with children.

 This means that if the Senior Minister wishes to delegate the processing of the SMC forms to someone else, that person should be carefully chosen to have considerable pastoral experience and skill.
 They should generally be a member of the pastoral staff and not a volunteer worker themselves or an administrative staff member/volunteer.
 They should also not be a close personal relative or family member of the person applying.

 - Resistance from church members.